Flaffy05/Flaffy05/README.md

-If i were brat_volk i would explode myself in the name of the جهاد
+If i were @brat_volk i would explode myself in the name of the جهاد

 <!---
 Flaffy05/Flaffy05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.